Mzhenian/CrispyCrumbsWeb/README.md

+The full project wiki is [in the server repository submition](https://github.com/Mzhenian/CrispyCrumbsServer/tree/EX4-complete/wiki)

 # Crispy Crumbs: React Website

 Welcome to the **Crispy Crumbs** website, a video-sharing platform showcasing exclusive Crispy Crumbs content.
 Built with React, this website provides a smooth, interactive, and enjoyable user experience.